abdulj007/Maven-business-Insights/README.md

 # Maven-business-Insights
-Data Driven insight and report  into Mavenfuzzy business using SQL This Repository contains different insights into the Maven fuzzy business as well as reporting areas were improvements can be made.
+Data Driven insight and report  into Mavenfuzzy business using SQL.
+This Repository contains different insights into the Maven fuzzy business as well as reporting areas were improvements can be made.